def-mycroft/consult-clouds/README.md

 The CLI now includes a basic `promptlib` manager for browsing and viewing prompt
 files:

-- `zero-consult-clouds promptlib browse` opens an interactive picker.
+- `zero-consult-clouds promptlib browse` opens an interactive picker and appends the chosen prompt to `/l/obs-chaotic/prompt.md` (use `--output` to change the file).
 - `zero-consult-clouds promptlib cat <uuid>` prints a prompt by UUID.
 - `zero-consult-clouds promptlib stats` shows library statistics.